If you have a family member who has been diagnosed with Alzheimer’s disease, you may be wondering:

 Your chances of developing Alzheimer’s are higher if you have an immediate family member with the disease.
 The risk grows according to the number of family members with Alzheimer’s.

 In other words, the higher the number, the greater the risk.
-The Alzheimer’s Association points out, however, that a high family incidence may not be genetic in nature; environmental factors may be to blame.
+The Alzheimer’s Association points out that while a high family incidence may be caused by genetics, environmental factors or a combination of both can also be to blame.

 Other Factors That Affect Your Alzheimer’s Risk

 There are certain risk factors contributing to the development of Alzheimer’s that are beyond your control.
-Age, considered the greatest one, is a good example: The risk of Alzheimer’s grows dramatically the older we get.
+Age, considered the most significant, is a good example: The risk of Alzheimer’s disease grows dramatically the older we get.

 There are, however, several risk factors you can control that may reduce your odds of developing or help to postpone the onset of Alzheimer’s: